sladg/nextjs-image-optimizer-handler/README.md

 # NextJS Lambda Utils

+## EOL

+I would like to encourage everyone to switch to successor - [OpenNext](https://github.com/opennextjs/opennextjs-aws).
+This package is EOL and won't be actively maitained.
+Newer versions of NextJS might not work.

+---

 This is a project allowing to deploy Next applications (standalone options turned on) to AWS Lambda without hassle.

 This is an alternative to existing Lambda@Edge implementation ([see](https://www.npmjs.com/package/@sls-next/lambda-at-edge)) as it has too many limitations (primarily inability to use env vars) and deployments take too long.